 Graduate Degree: Pace University

-Favorite aspect of role: "I’m always amazed at how much my first graders grow.
-I love the work we put in as teachers and the work they put in as students, and I love seeing how much they learn from week to week."
+Favorite aspect of role: "I’m always amazed at how much my students grow.
+I love the work we put in as educators and the work they put in as students, and I love seeing how much they learn from week to week."

-Proudest moment at Achievement First: "I am most proud when my students meet their end-of-year benchmarks in reading.
-It makes all of the extra interventions, time and energy worth it.
-I feel so proud to work with a group of teachers who come together across the grade to make sure that all students are moving on to second grade with a foundation that prepares them for future academic success."
+Proudest moment at Achievement First: "I was extremely proud when my AF Bushwick Elementary students met their end-of-year benchmarks in reading.
+It made all of the extra interventions, time and energy worth it.
+I felt so proud to work with a group of teachers who came together across the grade to make sure that all students move on to second grade with a foundation that prepares them for future academic success."